 You need to keep an eye on your histogram when editing images.
 It’s the surefire way to know that an image is correctly exposed.

 Use a monitor calibrator to ensure the colors and brightness of your monitor are accurate for the room and lighting you’re using.
-They are easy to use and don’t take long.
+They are easy to use and it doesn’t take long to do.

-Over time, the color of your monitor changes.
-Newer monitors sometimes cast a blueish tint and as they age the color becomes warmer.
+Over time, your monitor’s colors changes.
+Newer monitors sometimes cast a blueish tint and, as they age, the color becomes warmer.